ajcasagrande/ajcasagrande.github.io/blog/esp-idf-size-performance.md

 | ✅          | ❌          | ❌           | 6023       |
 | ❌          | ❌          | ❌           | 9294       |

-As you can see, the fixed regex provided the most significant performance gain.
+As you can see, the optimized regex provided the most significant performance gain.
 Without the fixed regex, the pre-filter and early exit mechanisms made a much larger difference.
 Combining all three optimizations resulted in the best performance, reducing the execution time to just 375 milliseconds!

 #### Conclusion

-I am pleased with the results of these performance improvements.
-Reducing the execution time from 19.4 seconds to just 0.4 seconds is a remarkable achievement.
+I am very pleased with the results of these performance improvements.
+Reducing the execution time from 19.44 seconds to just 0.385 seconds is a remarkable achievement.
 This optimization not only enhances the script's efficiency but also improves the overall developer experience when working with large map files in the Espressif IoT Development Framework.
+With performance numbers like this, it made it possible to run the script after every compilation.

 Thank you for reading.
-I hope these improvements make your development process smoother and more enjoyable.
+I hope these insights have inspired you to do the same!
 Feel free to check out the [PR #4518](https://github.com/espressif/esp-idf/pull/4518) for more details and to see the code changes.

 Let's continue to make our tools faster and better together!